 WLSSD requires permit holders to:

 The Program aims to prevent pollutants from entering the wastewater system that may interfere with normal operations or contaminate the end products of wastewater treatment.
-Some pollutants cannot be adequately treated through biological wastewater treatment and could pass through the process into the river water.
+Some pollutants cannot be adequately treated through biological wastewater treatment and could pass through the process into the St. Louis River.

-Industries that send a large volume of sewage into the WLSSD system need a pretreatment permit to ensure that the treatment plant can accept the volume and strength of the waste produced by the industrial facility.
-Some industries, like hospitals, metal plating shops, paper production, or chemical manufacturing may use materials in everyday practice that could cause problems at the treatment plant if not managed properly, even if they discharged to the plant in small amounts.
+Industries that send a large volume of sewage into the WLSSD system need a pretreatment permit to ensure that the water resource recovery facility can accept the volume and strength of the waste produced by the industrial facility.
+Some industries, like hospitals, metal plating shops, paper production, or chemical manufacturing may use materials in everyday practice that could cause problems in the treatment process if not managed properly, even if they discharged in small amounts.
 Industries that meet Federal Categorical Pretreatment Standards are required to obtain a wastewater discharge permit with WLSSD.
 Periodic reporting is required as described in the Code of Federal Regulations 40, sec.403.6 (b) and in the WLSSD Industrial Pretreatment Ordinance.